 As a result, you take on more, micro-manage, because it “has to be right!”
 After all, it’s got your name on it, and that pride you have in every element of your business can seep into perfectionism.

 2. You’ve got a Point to Prove

 Whilst many business owners say “I don’t have to prove anything to anyone else,” in my experience of working with many over the years, they often have a point to prove.

 a) they have something to prove to themselves (just to prove they can start, and grow, a successful business).

-c) they have something to prove to a specific person… often to emulate someone close to them (often a parent).
+c) they feel they have something to prove to a specific person… often to emulate someone close to them (often a parent).
 This can bring in very unique dynamics in family businesses.